 Age-tech is positioned for strong long-term growth, and in a segment where many of the companies leading the charge are startups, having a brand that has strong recognition and a trusted reputation can add tremendous value in pushing a business’ mission and revenue forward.
 Brand licensing, a $280 billion industry, continues to be a vital part of the consumer marketplace, and a versatile tool for brand owners and licensees to build their businesses.
-The power of a brand name cannot be underestimated, especially among a demographic that has strong brand loyalty.
+The power of an established brand name cannot be underestimated, especially among a demographic that has strong brand loyalty.

 For companies with low brand awareness, brand licensing can offer instantaneous recognition.
-While an Age-Tech company might have a leading technology and an innovative product or service, they are relatively unknown beyond that.
+While an Age-Tech company might have a leading technology and an innovative product or service, they may be relatively unknown.
 Through brand licensing, a company with very little exposure can reach a far broader audience and have global recognition for their product or service by partnering with a well-known brand, spring-boarding them to success faster and more efficiently.
 In addition to exposure, licensing can also enhance a product or service’s authenticity and credibility.
 Pairing a digital product with a brand that is a leader in the electronics space helps a company gain immediate legitimacy and authenticity with consumers and also provides more accessibility and credibility for retail buyers.

 Conversely, for a well-known brand, Age-Tech is exactly the type of emerging trend a brand should be a part of to remain top of mind for senior consumers.
 Poised to be a huge industry, brands with high awareness and a strong loyalty with the Baby Boomer demographic stand to capitalize tremendously on licensing Age-Tech products and services, extending their brand into complementary categories that will enhance the equity of the brand in a core demographic.